Rhapsodizer/CC_Project/README.md

 We learnt how to deal with threading problems, connections issues and local message dispatching, along with coding tricks here and there that will be useful in the future.

 ## 2. Technology <a name="technology"></a>
-(just a plain list of the main technology you used, which include libraries, coding languages, concepts, etc.)

 The project is a combination of *Python*, *Processing* and *Supercollider* languages.
 It has been optimized for Windows, Linux and MacOS operating system.
 - As for *Python* *tkinter* and *threading* are the main libraries used to create the independent windows; *osc* messages are the main mean of communication among the parts.
 - As for Processing, it has been chosen for its versatility.
 Different libraries has been used, such *Osc* for communications between modules, *Minim* for audio analysis and *OpenCV* for video processing.